jeeliz/jeelizWeboji/README.md

-**NOTICE: After a lawsuit filed by Apple(c) the 21th of August 2019, we have removed our main demo, [webojis.com](https://webojis.com) and we have replaced the 3D animated fox by a racoon.**
+**NOTICE: After a lawsuit filed by Apple(c) the 21th of August 2019, we have removed our main demo, [webojis.com](https://webojis.com) and we have replaced the 3D animated fox by a raccoon.**

-**Indead, Apple(c) owns the intellectual property over all 3D animated foxes (but not on racoons yet).
+**Indead, Apple(c) owns the intellectual property over all 3D animated foxes (but not on raccoons yet).
 Thank you for your understanding.**

 Get hurry to eat apples, it is good for your health and it is still authorized by Apple lawyers :) .
 But who knows for how long?